HowTo: PCB – Assemble the Anemosens sensor PCB

 Requirements

-For the construction you have to master SMD soldering tasks.
-The following articles provide tips on how to do this.
+For the assembly you have to master SMD soldering tasks.
+The following articles contain tips for this.

-In previous projects I inserted individual pictures at this point showing which components have to be soldered where on the PCB.
+In earlier projects I have inserted single pictures at this point to show which components have to be soldered where on the PCB.

-An even better way to get an overview of which components belong where on the PCB can be seen in the following paragraph.
-Thanks to the work of the OpenScope Project, you can now generate very helpful HTML files in which you can see directly which components have to be installed where on the PCB.
+An even better way to get an overview of which components belong where on the PCB is shown in the following paragraph.
+Thanks to the work of OpenScope Project you can now generate very helpful HTML files in which you can directly see which components have to be installed where on the PCB.

 The current file can also be found in the GIT repository under the following link: